-Seniors (Program I)
+Seniors (Program I) 1 semester 1/2 credit

 This course examines English literature in an individualized manner.
 Students will cover a variety of genres of literature, which includes short stories, poetry, plays, novels, biographies, and autobiographies.
 Varied writing assignments are included.
 Placement in this class is based on department recommendation.